ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: Benchmark Evaluation

 \subsection{Evaluation Results}

 Figure~\ref{fig:task_grid_means} presents the benchmark evaluation results for all fifteen task families.
 We observe that our synthesized workflow has improved the $SR$ by a large margin compared to the baseline methods.
 Averaging across tasks, the $SR$s are: Task + \tool Workflow ($70.1\% \pm 16.4\%$), Task + Magentic-UI Plan ($48.6\% \pm 12.9\%$), Task + Success-Traces ($41.4\% \pm 14.8\%$), Task-Only ($24.2\% \pm 13.2\%$). \tool Workflow improves $SR$s by about $21.5\%$ over Task + Magentic-UI Plan, $28.7\%$ over Task + Success-Traces, and $45.9\%$ over Task-Only.
+Appendix~\ref{sec:benchmark_eval_sr_mean_ci} reports additional results on the mean $SR$s with 95\% confidence intervals for each and across all fifteen task families.

 From the results, we find that providing the agent with successful traces has been effective in improving the $SR$s on the original task, but less effective on the variation tasks compared to Magentic-UI Plan.
 The largest improvements come from adding execution guards in the \tool Workflow.
-The condition checks and fallback actions have significantly increased agent \textit{reusability} by guiding the agent to reflect on actions and self-recover from failures.
-These benefits also improved \textit{reliability} in executing the same and similar tasks.
+The condition checks and fallback actions have improved agent \textit{reusability} by guiding the agent to reflect on actions and recover from failures.
+These benefits also boosted \textit{reliability} in executing the same and similar tasks.
 Additionally, our evaluation spans multiple variation tasks, so higher success rates indicate better \textit{generalizability} to handle value adjustments and webpage UI differences.